 4.0.4: The program describes the process used to evaluate outcomes and their implications for program renewal across program options.
 It discusses specific changes it has made in the program based on these assessment outcomes with clear links to the data.
 The narrative describes the process used to evaluate outcomes for each program option.
 The narrative describes the implications for program renewal across all program options.
-The narrative discusses specific changes it has made in the program based on these assessment outcomes with clear links to the data for each program option.
-For each program option, Identify the program's constituencies, which always includes the public.
-If programs have cohorts that only admit students every three (3) years, programs may post assessment findings for those cohorts every three (3) years.
-Programs are not required to meet their benchmarks.
-However, programs should articulate their plan to make data informed changes in response to AS 4.0.4.
-Use subheadings to clearly address each component of the standard.
-Each program option should be explicitly addressed in response to each standard.
-This standard discusses the program's process for continually and thoughtfully reviewing data to inform programmatic renewal and changes.
+The narrative describes the process used to evaluate outcomes for each program option. programmatic renewal and changes.
 What is the process or mechanism employed to formally review the assessment findings and make decisions about the implications for program improvement?
 What is the procedure used to evaluate the meaning of the findings?
-For example, faculty committee(s), faculty retreat, student involvement, community or field advisory boards, etc. How do decision makers decide what meaning the findings hold for the program?
-How are decisions made to modify the program based on the data findings?
-Programs are not required to meet their benchmarks.
-However, programs should articulate their plan to make data informed changes.
-The response expands beyond changing benchmarks as a result of the assessment findings.
-A description of program changes must provide sufficient detail (e.g., course modifications, training enhancements, new extracurricular offerings, etc.) explicitly linked to specific findings.
-If no changes are reported, provide a rationale for that decision.
-Use subheadings to clearly address each component of the standard.
-Each program option should be explicitly addressed in response to each standard.
-New standard in 2015 EPAS.
-(Process Only) DRAFT AT BENCHMARK 1 (Process Only) COMPLIANCE AT BENCHMARK 2 (Complete) DRAFT AT BENCHMARK 2 (Complete) COMPLIANCE AT BENCHMARK 3 option, the program the narrative provides the DRAFT AT BENCHMARK 1 provides its plan and summary data for the assessment of the implicit curriculum as defined in EP 4.0 from program defined stakeholders.
+For example, faculty (Process Only) DRAFT AT BENCHMARK 1 (Process Only) COMPLIANCE AT BENCHMARK 2 (Complete) DRAFT AT BENCHMARK 2 (Complete) COMPLIANCE AT BENCHMARK 3 4.0.5: For each program option, option, the program option the narrative provides the New standard in 2015 EPAS .
+(Plan Only) DRAFT AT BENCHMARK 1 provides its plan and summary data for the assessment of the implicit curriculum as defined in EP 4.0 from program defined stakeholders.
 The program discusses implications for program renewal and specific changes it has made based on these assessment outcomes.